 Fault is the most critical element in any car accident claim

 Who was to blame for the incident?
+Do I need a lawyer after a car accident?
 That is the question insurance companies always ask before settling a claim.
 The person at fault is the one whose negligence or wrongdoing caused the wreck.
 Typically, in the state of Washington, the person at fault is the one who will be held liable or financially responsible for the resulting injuries and damages.

 In cases where it is clear that one person was at fault, there is no real issue.
 However, if liability is not entirely clear, or if there is shared fault, then the insurer will determine the relative applicable percentages of fault in making a settlement offer.
 Generally, figuring out who is to blame is a matter of determining who was careless or negligent.

 In many cases, you can use your common sense to determine that a driver was at fault, but you may not know exactly which law was violated.
 In almost every case, legal advice is essential to decide if the offered insurance settlement is fair, or if greater damages should be sought.
 Qualified attorneys know how to use or to interpret the following factors that may affect the satisfactory resolution of your claim:

 If the police responded to your car accident, you can rest assured that there is an accident or incident report.
 You may obtain this report by approaching the police department that serves the area where the incident occurred.
 The investigating agency may be the city police department or a county entity such as the sheriff’s department.
 Regardless, the accident report is public information, and you have a right to request and to be supplied with a copy.
 The report may well cite a specific traffic law violation committed by one party who caused the accident, and will further indicate if any citation was issued.
 This is valuable information for your claim.